JustasB/BlenderNEURON/docs/_sources/gui.md.txt

 By default, BlenderNEURON will export the morphology of all cells (sections) in the model.
 It will use NEURON's x/y/z3d() and diam3d() values to build the 3D meshes in Blender.

+In BlenderNEURON, 1 cm corresponds to 1 micron in NEURON.

 If you add or make changes to your model's sections/cells, click the "Re-Gather Sections" before clicking "Send to Blender" to ensure that they are included in the export.

 ***************************